Chess.com Open 2026 — How to Play

 I Woke Up to the Biggest Online Chess Tournament Ever

 So this is actually happening.
-The Chess.com Open kicked off today — March 14, 2026 — and it might be the largest open chess tournament in history.
+The Chess.com Open kicked off on March 14, 2026 — and it might be the largest open chess tournament in history.

 $250,000 prize pool.
 Up to three spots in the Esports World Cup.
 And here's the part that still gets me: anyone with a Chess.com account can play.
 Not just grandmasters.
 Not just titled players.
 You, sitting there reading this with your 1100 rating and your London System.
 You can enter.